jonallured/jonallured.com/source/_posts/2011-12-19-multiple-carets-in-textmate-2-default-scope.md

 ---
 favorite: false
 number: 9
-title: Multiple Carets in TextMate 2.0; Default Scope
+title: "Multiple Carets in TextMate 2.0; Default Scope"
 ---

 Don't get me wrong, I'm quickly learning to love VIM since that's all we use at